MasterOdin/Cookbook/stew/carrot_and_winter_squash_stew_over_quinoa.md

 2. Melt butter with oil in large saucepan over medium heat.
 3. Add onion and carrot.
 4. Cover; cook until vegetables begin to brown, stirring often, about 10 minutes.
-5. Add garlic, salt, and turmeric; sauté 1 minute.
+5. Add garlic, salt, and turmeric; saut&eacute; 1 minute.
 6. Add quinoa; stir 1 minute.
 7. Add 2 cups water.
 Bring to boil; reduce heat to medium-low.
 8. Cover; simmer until liquid is absorbed and quinoa is tender, about 15 minutes.